 - Defective product incidents

-The vast majority of brain injuries in California are preventable.
-The circumstances surrounding these incidents often involve human error, neglect, carelessness, recklessness and wrongful acts.
+Many brain injuries in California are preventable.
+The circumstances surrounding these incidents often involve human error, neglect, carelessness, or other wrongful acts.

 Signs and Symptoms of Traumatic Brain Injury